 This research guide for John Ferdinand Webber and Silvia Hector Webber shows a biracial family who endured the trials of a changing nation during the American Civil War Era.
 The purpose of this guide is to provide primary and secondary sources pertaining to the presence of biracial farming and ranching families and how their social and economic status contributed to the narrative of race relations in Texas and the Rio Grande Valley.
 The guide contains images of original census documents, digitized collections from university archives, and it may be used for genealogical research, farming and ranching research, and race relation research.
 See also the Biddy Family research guide.

-John Ferdinand (Juan Fernando) Webber and Silvia (Aunt Puss) Hector Webber were a biracial ranching and farming family who migrated throughout Texas during the Civil War era.
-They helped establish two Texas townships, Webberville in Bastrop County and Donna in Hidalgo County, and they traded on the banks of the Colorado and Rio Grande Rivers.
+John Ferdinand (Juan Fernando) Webber and Silvia (Aunt Puss) Hector were a biracial ranching and farming family who migrated throughout Texas during the Civil War era.
+They helped establish two Texas townships, Webberville (1839) in Travis County, and Donna (1851) in Hidalgo County, and they traded on the banks of the Colorado and Rio Grande Rivers.
 As a racially mixed family, they encountered many challenges to their livelihood and found acceptance and sanctuary within the Rio Grande Valley where they integrated within prolific Mexican American families.

 Silvia Hector Webber was a former slave, born ca. 1807 in Spanish West Florida where her heritage and early childhood are obscured.
 In 1819, a bill of sale indicates that she was transferred to the Cryer family of Clark Co., Arkansas.
-It is believed that Silvia came to Texas as an enslaved person in the 1920s during which time she met John F. Webber, who was a business associate of John Cryer (or Crier).
-Then, in 1834 John and Silvia purchase her and their three children's emancipation papers.
+It is believed that Silvia came to Texas as an enslaved person in the 1820s during which time she met John F. Webber, who was a business associate of John Cryer (or Crier).
+In 1834, John and Silvia purchase her and their three children's emancipation papers.

 John Ferdinand Webber was born ca. 1795 in Danville, Vermont to John Webber and Hannah Morrill.
 He served as a private & medic in Captain.
 S. Dickenson’s 31st Infantry and fought in the battle of Shadage Woods.
-In 1840, racial tensions over his family in Webberville forces them to relocate to the Rio Grande Valley.
+In the 1850s, racial tensions over the interracial family in Webberville forces them to relocate to the Rio Grande Valley.

 The Webber Family: